Universidad Tecnológica de México: Marina Campus (Mexico City)

-In 1968, the first campus of the University was opened in the building located, up to this day, in Avenida Marina Nacional 162, Col. Anáhuac I Sección, 11320 Ciudad de México, which is now part of the Marina-Cuitláhuac Campus.
+In 1968, the first campus of the university was opened in the building located, up to this day, in Avenida Marina Nacional 162, Col. Anáhuac I Sección, 11320 Ciudad de México, which is now part of the Marina-Cuitláhuac Campus.

-In 1975 started teaching the bachelor degrees of Business administration, Marketing, Finance and Economics, consolidating the Economic-Administrative Sciences area; a year later the Postgraduate Studies Division was created, teaching postgraduate specializations of Marketing, Human resources Administration, Financial Administration and Industrial Operations.
+In 1975 started teaching the bachelor's degrees of Business administration, Marketing, Finance and Economics, consolidating the Economic-Administrative Sciences area; a year later the Postgraduate Studies Division was created, teaching postgraduate specializations of Marketing, Human resources Administration, Financial Administration and Industrial Operations.

 Dentistry Clinic

-In 1970 the bachelor degree in Dental Surgeon was created, a program that gives distinction to the University.
+In 1970 the bachelor's degree in Dental Surgeon was created, a program that gives distinction to the university.
 This year UNITEC had also de first generation of graduates.

 In 2003, the new Dentistry Clinic was inaugurated whose facilities are nowadays a vanguard model in dental technology and education.
 With this infrastructure and through its service to the community, it offers diagnostic, emergency, and radiology services; as well as surgical, reconstructive, and rehabilitation care; and pediatric care, endodontics and orthodontics.

 To perform dental care, an instructor supervises every five students.
 As part of the preparation of the students, from the first semester students practice with artificial teeth, models and simulators.
 During the second semester, they make inroads in the Dentistry Clinic, performing cleaning and prophylaxis.
 In the third semester, they extend the practice in the endodontics and the dental surgery to perform cavities.
 From the sixth semester, they have access to the comprehensive clinic.

 The Faculty of Dentistry was the first private university to obtain certification from the National Council of Dental Education (CONAEDO) by exceeding the necessary academic and clinical standards.

 Cuitláhuac Campus (Mexico City)

 This campus opened in 1990, in street Norte 67, San Salvador Xochimanca neighborhood.
 By 1994, its facilities were completed in their entirety with six buildings.
-With this campus, it establishes for the first time the School of Engineering with the bachelor degrees of Civil Engineering, Electrical engineering, Electronics and Communications Engineering, Industrial and Systems Engineering, Mechanical Engineering, and Chemical engineering, as well as Architecture and Graphic design.
+With this campus, it establishes for the first time the School of Engineering with the bachelor's degrees of Civil Engineering, Electrical engineering, Electronics and Communications Engineering, Industrial and Systems Engineering, Mechanical Engineering, and Chemical engineering, as well as Architecture and Graphic design.
 At the same time, the high school program was reopened.
-In January and September 1992, it was added the Computer Systems Engineering and the bachelor degree of Administrative Computing.
+In January and September 1992, it was added the Computer Systems Engineering and the bachelor's degree of Administrative Computing.

 Sur Campus (Mexico City)

 Opened on 25 August 1997 for High School, bachelor, postgraduate programs, and continuing education.
-The campus was built on an area of 23,000 m², in which archaeological sites of the Mexican culture were found during its construction.
+The campus was built on an area of 23,000 m2, in which archaeological sites of the Mexican culture were found during its construction.